Aer Lingus Flight 712: Legacy

 A memorial park was opened in August 2006 in the centre of Rosslare Harbour village.
 It was organised and paid for by the local Rosslare Harbour/Kilrane Environment Group, who spent €90,000, consisting of two amounts of €25,000 from each of The Wexford Organisation for Rural Development (WORD) and Wexford County Council with the local Environment Group raising the balance.
 The park features a stone centerpiece sculpted by Niall Deacon of Enniscorthy that is set in water with three panels signifying the portholes of the Viscount in descent, and a chain with 61 links representing the lives lost.

-Aer Lingus continued to use this flight number for a daily flight from Cork to London Heathrow, contrary to airline convention of discontinuing a flight number following a crash.
-The route is operated with an aircraft from the Airbus A320 family.
-Following a request from the son of one of the crash victims, the final use of flight number EI712 was on Saturday 22 March 2025.
+Aer Lingus continued to use the flight number "EI 712" for the flight route from Cork to London Heathrow.
+In March 2024, following a request from the son of one of the crash victims, the airline changed the flight number to "EI 714".